 One big reason that people skip registering is to save money.

 In most states, it’s around $100 per year, which isn’t too bad.

 But in some states, like California, you’ll pay $800 minimum in LLC tax per year.

 You may decide that isn’t worth it to register your business.

 So make sure you can afford it and it’s worth the risk.

-You may want to register from day one or you might be comfortable waiting until the business grows.
+You may want to register asap or you may be comfortable waiting it out.

-In the end, it all boils down to when you start feeling uncomfortable about being personally responsible for the business.
+It depends on when you start feeling nervous about being personally responsible for the business.

-It's recommended to register early if your business has a physical location or carries certain products (food, beauty, kids products) because of the greater risk of lawsuit.
+It's recommended to register asap if your business has a physical location.

-All in all, consider your risk and the level of personal financial liability you can handle.
+All in all, consider your costs, your industry, and the risks you can handle.